qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/generator_config_background.rst

 How to add a new Component
 ==========================

 qooxdoo comes with a set of helper applications, so called "components", that can be custom-build for any standard application.
 Examples are the Apiviewer, Testrunner and Inspector.
 Suppose we had a new such component, how would this be made available as a standard job to skeleton-based applications?
-This section provides an implementation view to the more end-user oriented introduction <.:tool:generator_config_articles#include_key_top-level_-_adding_features|here>.
+This section provides an implementation view to the more end-user oriented introduction :doc:`here <.:tool:generator_config_articles#include_key_top-level_-_adding_features>`.

 Basics
 ------